-Here at Arthritis, Rheumatic & Back Disease Associates, we treat a number of patients who suffer from osteoporosis or other conditions that feature a lack of bone density or bone quality.
+Here at Arthritis, Rheumatic & Bone Disease Associates, we treat a number of patients who suffer from osteoporosis or other conditions that feature a lack of bone density or bone quality.
 Many of these patients also have a Vitamin D deficiency.

 So, when we saw a recent study examining the link between Vitamin D supplementation and cancer mortality, we naturally were intrigued.